Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Transforming

 A check is to take the limit $\beta \to 0$, since it follows from the definitions that for general $s$ such that the LHS is well defined we must have

 Since for $\beta \to 0$ the RHS of (\ref{sPt}) reduces to

-consistency with (\ref{tPt}) is indeed observed. \\ 2.~In words, the definition (\ref{1.7c}) of $\hat{P}_{N,s}(t)$ is the characteristic function for the distribution of a linear statistic $\sum_{j=1}^N x_j$ in the Cauchy $\beta$-ensemble, or equivalently from the working of Proposition \ref{p2.1}, of the linear statistic $\sum_{j=1}^N \cot \theta_j/2$ for the circular Jacobi $\beta$-ensemble.
+consistency with (\ref{tPt}) is indeed observed. \\ 2.~In words, the definition (\ref{1.7c}) of $\hat{P}_{N,s}(t)$ is the characteristic function for the distribution of a linear statistic $\sum_{j=1}^N x_j$ in the symmetric Cauchy $\beta$-ensemble, or equivalently from the working of Proposition \ref{p2.1}, of the linear statistic $\sum_{j=1}^N \cot \theta_j/2$ for the circular Jacobi $\beta$-ensemble.
 From the latter, the linear statistic is thus singular, as it diverges for eigenvalues at $\theta = 0$.
-As such it exhibits anomalous large $N$ behaviour relative to the characteristic function for a non-singular linear statistic $A = \sum_{j=1}^N a(x_j)$.
+As such it exhibits anomalous large $N$ behaviour relative to the characteristic function for a smooth linear statistic $A = \sum_{j=1}^N a(x_j)$.
 Denoting the characteristic function by $\hat{P}_N(t;A)$, in the smooth case (see e.g.~\cite{PS11})

 Hence the scaled moments beyond the first are all trivial, just being powers of the mean.
-For the present singular statistic, the scaled (even integer) moments, when well defined (this depends on $s$) have no such simple form. \\ 3.~Setting $s = \beta N \hat{\alpha}/2$, for large $N$ the normalised spectral density $\rho^{(glob.\, Cy)}(x)$ say, of the Cauchy $\beta$-ensemble has the limiting form (see \cite[Eq.~(3.25)]{FR20})

-supported on $|s| < \sqrt{1 + 2 \hat{\alpha}}/\hat{\alpha}$.
-Due to the finite support, the linear statistic $\sum_{j=1}^N x_j$ (singular in the finite $N$ Cauchy ensemble at infinity, in the sense that only a finite number of moments exist) is no longer singular, and the behaviour (\ref{2.52a}) is to be expected.
+For the present singular statistic, the scaled (even integer) moments are no longer simply related, as we see from (\ref{L1z+}).

 \end{remark}